Crypto Taxes

 Tax on Bitcoin and on Exchange Trading

 Some countries are liberal when taxing cryptocurrencies, while others are conservative.
-There is even a country with no crypto tax.
+There are even countries with little to no crypto tax.
 Either way, long-term investors need to navigate the taxation of cryptocurrency.
 It is critical to understand the taxation rules and the amount of tax to pay.
 Let’s look at the examples from different countries.

 What Is the Tax on Cryptocurrency in Countries Where Crypto Is Popular?